Welver Charles Vaughan

 Burial Information or Disposition

 After the battle, Corporal Vaughan’s body was found, identified, and transported to the East Division Cemetery for burial.
 Contemporary records indicate that he was laid to rest in Row A, Grave #19.
 In the months that followed, the East Division Cemetery was “beautified” by Navy garrison troops who erected memorial crosses in place of the original markers.
 The place was renamed “Cemetery 33,” and while Vaughan had a new marker emplaced at Grave 14, Row 2, Plot 3, it bore no relation to where his remains were actually buried.
+In 1946, the 604th Quartermaster Graves Registration Company exhumed the graves of Cemetery 33, but were unable to identify any remains as Welver Vaughan.

 Next Of Kin Address